nsdb-io/nsdb-io.github.io/Architecture.md

 ---
-layout: pages
+layout: pages-product
-title: Focus on read performance
+title: Optimized time series management
 ---

 NSDb is a time series database, thus it is optimized for handling time series data, i.e. a series of multi dimensional data points indexed by time.